Lightened Up Green Bean Casserole

 - 1/4 cup grated Pecorino Romano cheese

-- Boil a large pot of water, when boiling add green beans and blanch for 2 minutes (or 6-8 minutes if you like them softer).
-Drain in a colander and rinse under cold water to stop them from cooking.
+- Boil a large pot of water, add the green beans to the boiling water and blanch for 2 minutes (or 6-8 minutes if you like them softer).
+Drain in a colander and rinse under cold water or an ice bath to stop them from cooking.

 - Meanwhile make the topping, heat a medium-sized skillet over medium heat.
 Add the shallots and sauté about 3-5 minutes, stirring occasionally until golden brown.